 Healthy children and staff with the following symptoms/conditions may attend programming

 Allergy symptoms (with no fever) that cause coughing and clear runny nose maystay if they have medically diagnosed allergies and provide confirmation from their doctor.

 Well-controlled, mild asthma

 Food – Camp will continue to participate in the Federal Summer Lunch Program supplying a morning snack and lunch.
-If you prefer your child can pack a lunch, snacks & beverage.
+The start date will be announced soon and we'll pass that info on to families.
 Each child should bring a water bottle and bottles should be cleaned every night.
 Camper lunch bags will not be able to be stored in a refrigerator so be sure to include ice packs if necessary.
-No food will be shared between campers and no birthday cakes or treats this summer.
 Camp is PEANUT AND TREE NUT FREE.
 Please keep this in mind when packing your child’s lunch.

 Backpacks & Stuff – Each camper should bring swim suit, towel, sunscreen & water bottle.
 Please do not send more “stuff” than fits in your camper’s back pack.
 Please consider a swim shirt in place of sunscreen for your camper.
-If you’d rather not do that, please send a spray sunscreen.
-We will supervise sunscreen application showing kids how to apply to their face, arms and neck etc but a spray would work best for us to apply.
+If you’d rather not do that, we will supervise sunscreen application showing kids how to apply to their face, arms and neck etc. Be sure to label your child's sunscreen.